 There isn’t much if any English spoken here, so you just have to point at things that look good in the window.
 There is a green vegetable dish which has egg and another round root looking veg – it is delicious!
 I usually get 2 or 3 dishes and the bill has never been more than 2,500 Kyat.
 This also includes free green tea and a bowl of clear soup.
 Pop across the road to Mergui Dolphin and tell them I said hi while you’re there!

 On the other side of the lake to Mergui de Kitchen is a local shop selling kaq kyi kaiq (pronounced cach chi kai).
 Kaq kyi kaiq is a rice noodle dish typically eaten for breakfast in Myeik.

-The cheapest option is the White Pearl Guesthouse, but I haven’t heard the best reviews about here and personally wouldn’t recommend it.
+The cheapest option is the White Pearl Guesthouse, but I haven’t heard the best reviews about it and personally wouldn’t recommend it.
 If money is a concern, my top pick would be Seasons Island.
-It’s located on the strand, close to the downtown area and the within walking distance to the tourist jetty.
+It’s located on the strand, close to the downtown area and within walking distance to the tourist jetty.
 The dining area is partially open-air and looks out over the water.